 Now there are a few options; you can get finance approved at your current bank.
 This means using your equity and income to get pre-approval and that your properties will be cross-secured.
 You can read more about that here – it is not always the best thing because you’re more at risk of losing your properties if anything goes wrong.

 Another option is to get a revolving credit for the deposit required for the investment property – as an example, let’s say you have a $200,000 mortgage and a $1.6mn house and you want to buy a $1mn investment property.
 You can in most cases use up to 80% lending on your owner-occupied property.
 So, in this case, your lending can increase up to $1,280,000 ($1.6mn x 0.80) but only if your income supports this lending.
 So you will have just over $1mn equity to go and buy another property that is 100% financed or…

 Whether you will move into the new house or not will influence the decision and we should talk specifics about that first.
-What you want to avoid is saying to the bank ‘my current house is about to become an investment property because I’m buying a new place’ because this will mean you bank will limit lending on that property to 65% of the value (as per guidelines/rules set by RBNZ).
+What you want to avoid is saying to the bank ‘my current house is about to become an investment property because I’m buying a new place’ because this will mean your bank will limit lending on to 60% of that property value (as per guidelines/rules set by RBNZ).
 You should not lie to the bank and we are not allowed to do that, but you want to get your application ‘ducks in a row’ before saying anything you might regret.

 The best way to buy a second home in New Zealand, and what the banking industry won’t tell you…